beehover/dependence_free_rl/README.md

 change as C++20 support slowly rolls out.

 ## Python and Shell
-We write our own build system, which means that we don't depent on large build systems like [CMake](https://cmake.org/), which means that we're not subject to their limitations.
+We write our own build system, instead of using large build systems like [CMake](https://cmake.org/), which means that we're not subject to their limitations.
 However, in order to build our build system, we require that the environment has Python3 intalled with YAML support.
 Currently we also assume we can set environment variables for executing our build scripts and executables.
 We currently depend on a Bash script for that.

 ## File I/O
-Since the C++ standard doesn't provide a native I/O API, we do write our own I/O library, located at //xeno/sys in the source tree.
+Since the C++ standard doesn't provide a native I/O API, we do write our own I/O library, located at `//xeno/sys` in the source tree.
 This particular directory assumes a UNIX-like environment.
 If I/O is ever required (such as loading weights from a file) then we would be assuming a POSIX compliant system interface.